MoellJ/rabbitmq-website/docs/documentation.md

 ### Administrator

-For an administrator who wants to install RabbitMQ in a production environment, the following is the generic list of tasks they would follow to start using RabbitMQ.
+For an administrator who wants to use RabbitMQ in a production environment, the following is the generic list of tasks they would follow to start using RabbitMQ.

 <table id="administrator">